Shayaan-Hussain/River-Crossing-Game/README.md

 # River-Crossing-Game

 This is a 2 player game.
-The person to get the most points by the end wins the game.
-Further, if the players decide to continue the game, the score keeps adding up to previous scores and if they choose to play again, the score resets to zero and you are taken to instructions screen where you can start the game.
+The person with the most points by the end wins the game.
+Further, if the players decide to continue the game, the points keep adding to the previous scores and if they choose to play again, the score resets to zero and you are taken to instructions screen where you can start the game.

 ***Controls:***<br/>
 The controls for player 1 movement are up, down, left and right arrow keys.<br/>